The essence of the disease and its manifestations

 Such eating habits usually remains unnoticed for a very long time, because it’s hidden from others, and only the affected person himself is aware of about the other side of the disease.
 However, family members can recognize bulimia by the fact that an individual eats a lot but does not gain weight, prefers to eat alone when others are already asleep if large quantities of meals mysteriously disappear from the fridge if an individual goes to the bathroom after eating.
 Overeating attacks normally trigger negative feelings such as fatigue, anxiety, exhaustion, and depression.
 Bulimia nervosa could be accompanied by attempted suicide, self-harm, or substance use.

-Bulimia is a very common eating disorder and is 2 to 3 times more common than anorexia.
+Bulimia is a pervasive eating disorder and is 2 to 3 times more common than anorexia.
 It normally begins between the ages of 15-24.
 About 90% of these with bulimia are women.
 The risk group includes dancers, gymnasts, models, runners – they usually have bulimia.
 Family members have a significant impact: a child whose parents always criticize his appearance is more likely to become a sufferer of bulimia or other eating disorder.

 In terms of physical health, bulimic victims have erosion of tooth enamel due to acidity of vomiting, a swollen face because of enlarged salivary glands, and abrasions on the hands that result from vomiting and fluid loss.
 Frequent vomiting or taking drugs that lead to nutritional deficiencies can even trigger physiological changes in the body – for example, electrolyte imbalance, seizures, heart rhythm disturbances, and many others.